Exploring Local Memorization in Diffusion Models via Bright Ending Attention: Abstract

 \section{Abstract}

-In this paper, we identify and leverage a novel `bright ending' (BE) anomaly in diffusion models prone to memorizing training images to address a new task: locating localized memorization regions within these models.
-BE refers to a distinct cross-attention pattern observed in text-to-image generations using diffusion models.
-Specifically, memorized image patches exhibit significantly greater attention to the end token during the final inference step compared to non-memorized patches.
-This attention map effectively highlights regions where the generated image replicates training data.
-Furthermore, driven by our observation that local memorization significantly underperforms in existing tasks of measuring, detecting, and mitigating memorization in diffusion models compared to global memorization, we propose a simple yet effective method to integrate BE and the results of the new localization task into these existing frameworks.
-This integration effectively improves their performances by narrowing the performance gap caused by local memorization.
-Our results not only demonstrate the successful execution of the new localization task but also establish new state-of-the-art performance across all existing tasks, underscoring the significance of the BE phenomenon.
+Text-to-image diffusion models have achieved unprecedented proficiency in generating realistic images.
+However, their inherent tendency to memorize and replicate training data during inference raises significant concerns, including potential copyright infringement.
+In response, various methods have been proposed to evaluate, detect, and mitigate memorization.
+Our analysis reveals that existing approaches significantly underperform in handling local memorization, where only specific image regions are memorized, compared to global memorization, where the entire image is replicated.
+Also, they cannot locate the local memorization regions, making it hard to investigate locally.
+To address these, we identify a novel ``bright ending'' (BE) anomaly in diffusion models prone to memorizing training images.
+BE refers to a distinct cross-attention pattern observed in text-to-image diffusion models, where memorized image patches exhibit significantly greater attention to the final text token during the last inference step than non-memorized patches.
+This pattern highlights regions where the generated image replicates training data and enables efficient localization of memorized regions.
+Equipped with this, we propose a simple yet effective method to integrate BE into existing frameworks, significantly improving their performance by narrowing the performance gap caused by local memorization.
+Our results not only validate the successful execution of the new localization task but also establish new state-of-the-art performance across all existing tasks, underscoring the significance of the BE phenomenon.